openthread/ot-ns/cli/README.md

 >
 ```

-### watch \[\<node-id\>\] \[\<node-id.> ...\] \[\<debugLevel\>\]
+#### watch \<node-id\> \[\<node-id\> ...\] \[\<LogLevel\>\]
-This is an explanation of the advanced watch debugLevel option.
-See [watch](watch-node-id-node-id-) for the basic
-explanation.
-Adding the \<debugLevel\> optional parameter will
+This is an advanced use of the watch command with LogLevel option.
+Adding the `<LogLevel>` optional parameter will
-cause OT stack log messages from indicated level, or higher (more important), to be shown.
+cause OT stack log messages from indicated log level, or higher (more important), to be shown.
 By default, only the
 Info (I) level or up is shown.
-This can be useful for interactive debugging or inspection of a node's behavior
+Setting the level can be useful for interactive debugging or inspection of a node's behavior
 including the operation of its simulated radio.

-* Valid long-form debugLevels are "debug", "info", "note", "warn", "error", or "crit" (same as "error").
+* Valid long-form LogLevels are "debug", "info", "note", "warn", "error", or "crit" (same as "error").
-* Valid short-form debugLevels that are named like in the OT stack log output are "D", "I", "N", "W", "C"; with
+* Valid short-form LogLevels that are named like in the OT stack log output are "D", "I", "N", "W", "C"; with
  additionally "T" for trace or "E" for error/critical available.
-* This command can also be used to change the debugLevel of one or more nodes being already watched, to a new
+* This command can also be used to change the LogLevel of one or more nodes being already watched, to a new
- debugLevel.
+ LogLevel.

 ```bash
 > watch 1 debug